-John Higginson, author of Cycling the River Loire: The Way of Saint Martin, writes about cycling the Loire from its source at Gerbier de Jonc to Le Puy en Velay.
+John Higginson, author of the first edition of Cycling the River Loire, writes about cycling the Loire from its source at Gerbier de Jonc to Le Puy en Velay.

 The source of the river Loire is in one of the most isolated regions of France.
 High on the Massif Central, it has no motorways or major roads leading to it and, therefore, some time with the map before you begin will be richly rewarded.

 Whichever route you take, you are still going to climb 1,500 metres.
 If you are fit, you can leave Orange, cross the River Rhône at Pont St Esprit in Languedoc-Roussillon and make a first night’s stop at St Martin d’Ardèche before riding up the Ardèche Gorge to Vals-les-Bains in the Rhône-Alpes region, which is your starting point for climbing up to the Loire’s source.

 If you have plenty of time, a gentle warm-up is to ride through the Chateauneuf du Pape vineyards as far as Caderousse, then cross the Rhône and ride up to St Martin d’Ardèche and then climb the Ardèche Gorge to Vals-les-Bains.
 The gorge is very spectacular, although beware of motorists watching the scenery instead of cyclists.
 En route for Vals-les-Bains, visit Balazuc, one of the most beautiful villages in France, and learn about its tragic history.